numbbo/coco/docs/coco-doc/source/index.rst

    scan and compare to each other, possibly across different articles.

 ..
 Anne: Maybe we could actually make the point that with the COCO
-..
-Anne: framework the focus can be on the algorithm design rather that on the
-..
-Anne: implementation of the benchmarking test.
-Sadly, I have the feeling that some other
-..
-Anne: benchmarking / challenge sessions are still popular because the people have the
-..
-Anne: feeling they do more work (hence it's better).
-More precisely while they do not focus on
-..
-Anne: the difficult task of designing a good algorithm (only need a small fancy idea like
-..
-Anne: imitating the fly of a chicken), they still have the feeling they achieve a consequent work
-..
-Anne: because they focus on implementing those long tests and writing their data in the latex.
+         framework the focus can be on the algorithm design rather that on the implementation of the benchmarking test.
+Sadly, I have the feeling that some other benchmarking / challenge sessions are still popular because the people have the feeling they do more work (hence it's better).
+More precisely while they do not focus on the difficult task of designing a good algorithm (only need a small fancy idea like imitating the fly of a chicken), they still have the feeling they achieve a consequent work because they focus on implementing those long tests and writing their data in the latex.

 ..
 Niko: I see your point, but I am not sure I am ready to even mention that unnecessary work is not an achievement in itself.
 Secondly, at the moment